Coarse-Grid Selection Using Simulated Annealing: Results

 Finally, we verify that the result two-level AMGr algorithms are at least as effective as predicted in theory, by measuring asymptotic convergence factors ($\rho$), grid complexities ($C_{\text{grid}}$, equal to the ratio of sum of the number of DoFs on each level of the hierarchy to that on the finest level), and operator complexities ($C_{\text{op}}$, equal to the ratio of the sum of the number of nonzero entries in the system matrix on each level of the hierarchy to that on the finest level).
 We approximate $\rho$ by running the cycle with a random initial guess, $x^{(0)}$, and zero right-hand side, and then compute $\left(\left\| x^{(k)}\right\|/\left\| x^{(0)}\right\|\right)^{1/k}$, where $x^{(k)}$ is the approximation (to the true solution, which is the zero vector) after $k$ cycles.
-Because the convergence factors of AMGr are somewhat larger than those for classical AMG, we take $k=800$ to ensure that we sample the asymptotic behaviour suitably. \Cref{tab:conv_isot_struc_geom-lloyd_2lev} reports this data for two-level cycles for both the FD and FE discretizations, for both the geometric subdomain choice considered here and the algebraic subdomain choice discussed next.
+Because the convergence factors of AMGr are somewhat larger than those for classical AMG, we take $k=800$ to ensure that we sample the asymptotic behaviour suitably. \Cref{tab:conv_isot_struc_geom-lloyd_2lev-cgsa} reports this data for two-level cycles for both the FD and FE discretizations, for both the geometric subdomain choice considered here and the algebraic subdomain choice discussed next.
 Considering the geometric subdomain choice, we see grid-independent convergence factors of about 0.9 for the FD case and 0.7 for the FE case.
-While these are notably worse than are observed for typical multigrid methods for these problems, they are consistent with the existing results for AMGr and, in particular, conform with the convergence rate bound from~\cref{thm:amgr} of 0.977 for $\theta=0.56$ and $\nu = 1$.
+While these are notably worse than are observed for typical multigrid methods for these problems, they are consistent with the existing results for AMGr and, in particular, conform with the convergence rate bound from~\cref{thm:amgr-cgsa} of 0.977 for $\theta=0.56$ and $\nu = 1$.
 Notably, neither the convergence factor nor the measured complexities degrade substantially with problem size.
+We note that, in subsequent work, we have improved convergence of AMGr for these and other model problems~\cite{TZaman_etal_2022a}.